Sustainability Site

 Regulations on the use of fossil fuels

-• Incurrence of costs associated with efforts to reduce the use of fossil fuels for Company-owned vehicles and transportation vehicles of logistics companies due to the tightening of regulations on the use of fossil fuels
+• Incurrence of costs to reduce the use of fossil fuels in company cars and in the cargo ships and trucks of logistics affiliates in line with stronger regulations on fossil fuel use

 Regulations on plastics and resource recycling